conversationai/wikidetox/conversation_reconstruction/crowdsourcing/crowd9-api/README.md

 ## Setup

-This project assumes you have [a Google Cloud Project setup]() setup; you need that to deploy an instance of the this crowdsourcing service.
+This project assumes you have [a Google Cloud Project setup](https://cloud.google.com/) setup; you need that for deployment.

-### Repository Setup
+### Installing Dependencies

-Global node dependencies for development: gcloud, node (suggest you use nvm to install it),
+Global node dependencies for development: gcloud, node (suggest you use nvm to install it) are [typescript](https://www.typescriptlang.org/) to write sensible JS code, and [yarn](https://yarnpkg.com/lang/en/), and of course node (which is usually most easily installed and managed using [nvm](https://github.com/creationix/nvm/blob/master/README.md)):

+After you have installed node/npm using nvm, you can install the other global dependencies using:

 ```
 npm install -g typescript yarn
 ```

+Then from this directory, use yarn to install the local package dependencies:

 ```
 yarn install